PrismarineJS/node-minecraft-protocol/docs/API.md

 Called when an error occurs within the client.
 Takes an Error as parameter.

+### `playerChat` event

+Called when a chat message from another player arrives.
+The object contains:
+* formattedMessage -- the chat message preformatted, if done on server side
+* message -- the chat message without formatting (for example no `<username> message` ; instead `message`), on version 1.19+
+* type -- the message type - on 1.19, which format string to use to render message ; below, the place where the message is displayed (for example chat or action bar)
+* sender -- the UUID of the player sending the message
+* senderTeam -- scoreboard team of the player (pre 1.19)
+* verified -- true if message is signed, false if not signed, undefined on versions prior to 1.19

+See the [chat example](https://github.dev/PrismarineJS/node-minecraft-protocol/blob/master/examples/client_chat/client_chat.js#L1) for usage.

 ### per-packet events

 Check out the [minecraft-data docs](https://prismarinejs.github.io/minecraft-data/?v=1.8&d=protocol) to know the event names and data field names.